-A Decision Requirements Diagram is a graphical representation of a graph that uses the relationships between elements and connectors in the diagram to describe a decision model.
-The connectors are curiously referred to as requirements in the specification but are represented as lines in the diagram that are used to connect the element into a graph.
-The following tables lists the elements and connectors that are available from the DRD toolbox and that can be placed onto a diagram to create the Decision Requirement level of the model.
-Effectively this is the level that would typically be created and maintained by the business analyst, architect or other business personnel.
+A Decision Requirements diagram is a graphical representation of a graph that uses the relationships between elements and connectors in the diagram to describe a Decision Model.
+The connectors are referred to as Requirements in the specification but in the diagram are represented as lines that are used to connect the element into a graph.
+The tables here list the elements and connectors that are available from the DRD Toolbox pages and that can be placed onto a diagram to create the Decision Requirement level of the model.
+Effectively, this is the level that would typically be created and maintained by the business analyst, architect or other business personnel.